5 Exercises you need to build a Stronger Wrestler

 Can you hang?
 If not, do your pullups.

 How to: Take a Pronated, Supinated, or Neutral grip on the bar, and without swinging pull your shoulders all the way up to your hands.
 Lower yourself down in a slow, controlled manner to completely straight arms, and repeat.
+Bonus, the more pullups you do, the bigger your biceps get, which ensures you look good in a Brolo.

 2. Deadlifts